 To receive regular updates on construction news, please sign up for Transform 66 Project Updates

-Crews will continue shifting travel lanes and setting up concrete barrier to create safe work zones along Interstate 66.
+Crews continue shifting travel lanes and setting concrete barriers to create safe work zones along Interstate 66.
 Other upcoming planned construction activities include:

-- Constructing box culverts inside the Route 123 Interchange for shared use path
+- Constructing box culverts inside the Route 123 Interchange for the future shared-use path

-- Grading, excavating, and clearing trees and brush at the Route 28, Route 123, Route 50 and I-495 interchanges and other places where work zones are set up along the corridor
+- Grading, excavating, and clearing trees and brush at the Route 28, Route 123, Route 50, and I-495 interchanges and other work zones along the corridor

-- Grading, excavating, and small charge blasting for storm drain trenches at the future University Boulevard Park and Ride Lot
+- Grading, excavating, and small-charge blasting for storm drain trenches at the future University Boulevard Park and Ride Lot in Gainesville

 - Grading and excavating for the new E.C.
 Lawrence Park Access Road